wchsstem/wchs-map/src/data/map_docs.md

  - 159Z
  - 161Z
  - 163Z (Concessions)
+ - 169Z
+ - 261Z (MDF)

 #### Standalone rooms
 For standalone rooms, their room number will be x, followed by their floor number, followed by a unique two digit number.
 For example, the attendance office is numbered x100.
-These rooms should be given an alternate name in map.json if at all possible because these room numbers are really placeholders and will probably be confusing for users.
+These rooms should be given an alternate name in map.json if at all possible, because these room numbers are really placeholders and will probably be confusing for users.

 Current list of standalone rooms with unknown numbers:
  - x100 (Attendance Office)
  - x200 (Office)
+ - x201 (Storage)
+ - x202 (Storage)
+ - x203

 ## Vertex IDs
 Vertex IDs follow a specific pattern based on their location.
 The IDs chosen are not important for the mapping software,